When adult sexual abuse victims come forward with allegations of abuse, they

 We need you to understand our hesitancy to report the abuse.
 Reporting has definite healing benefits but also carries substantial risk.

 Does staying quiet mean we are protecting our abusers?
-That we weren’t
+That we weren’t really victimized?
+It does not, but I felt that unspoken judgment at times.

 Remember, we think we are to blame so we’re not excited to announce to the